kennu290/Stormworks-Logitech-G29-Integration/README.md

 # Logitech G29 Integration with Stormworks

-This project enables the integration of the Logitech G29 steering wheel with Stormworks, providing enhanced features such as force feedback, button mapping, LED control, and more.
+This project enables the integration of the Logitech G29 steering wheel with Stormworks, providing enhanced features such as force feedback, button mapping, LED control.
 ## Requirements

 - Logitech G29 steering wheel